gurry/efi/README.md

 - Implementation of `IpAddr` and its supporting types
 - Domain name resolution so that you can connect sockets using a hostname

-In addition to the above, it offers an ergonomic API for UEFI-specific functionality such as:
+In addition, it offers an ergonomic API for UEFI-specific functionality such as:

 - Loading and starting images
 - DHCP
 - PXE
 - Device paths

-Thirdly it exposes an API for doing raw FFI with the UEFI platform as well.
-It's the same FFI API that is used to implement the above mentioned functionality.
+Thirdly it exposes an API for doing raw FFI with the UEFI platform.
+It's the same FFI API that is used to implement the above functionality.

 WARNING: this crate is still a work in progress and the API surface can change without notice.